oracle/tribuo/docs/Security.md

 locations where third parties do not have access.
 We have provided a [JEP 290](https://openjdk.java.net/jeps/290) [allowlist](jep-290-allowlist.txt) which will allow the deserialization of only classes found in the Tribuo library, and this should be enabled on the code paths which deserialize models or datasets.
-As Tribuo supports Java 8+, and JEP 290 is an addition to the Java 8 API, it's difficult to integrate this support into our demo programs without altering the java invocation on the command line, and so the best way to use the allowlist for those demos is by setting it as a process wide flag.
+As Tribuo supports Java 8+, and JEP 290 is an addition to the Java 8 API from 8u121, the best way to use the allowlist for those demos is by setting it as a process wide flag.
 Additionally when running with a security manager Tribuo will need access to the relevant filesystem locations to load or save model files, see the section on [Configuration](#Configuration) for more details.